January 31, 2020

 To calculate your DTI, add up all of your recurring monthly debts (minimum credit card payments, car loan payments, and, student debt payments) and divide it by your gross monthly income.

 It doesn’t have to be one or the other.
 If owning a home is one of your top financial goals and you have student debt, there are ways to achieve that!
-As mentioned above, your DTI is a big factor in getting your mortgage application approved, so lets work on lowering that first.
+As mentioned above, your DTI is a big factor in getting your mortgage application approved.
+So work on getting that down first.

 Talk to your local lender about your financial profile and what sort of DTI they’re looking for.
 If your DTI is still too high but you’re itching to get on that homeownership game, there are ways!